-Jodie performs in a variety of settings exploring new music and sound concepts.
-She is a member of Kupka's Piano, a Brisbane-based ensemble currently in-residence at the Judith Wright Centre of Contemporary Arts that focuses on new Australian commissions.
-With the New York based trio Dead Language, Jodie presents pop-up concerts around the world where she improvises, composes, and performs interdisciplinary works that include everything from literature and white noise to toys and wolf howls.
-Her previous engagements have included positions in America with ensemble mise-en (NYC) and the Olympia Symphony Orchestra (Washington), and she has performed in Australia with ensembles such as Clocked Out Duo, Camerata of St John's, Southern Cross Soloists, and Ensemble Offspring.
+Jodie can most often be heard collaborating as a chamber musician.
+She is a member of Kupka's Piano, a Brisbane-based ensemble that focuses on new Australian music.
+With Kupka’s Piano she has commissioned and premiered over 35 new works–many of which are by an emerging generation of composers—and performed nationally in Australia.
+Her recorded work with Kupka’s Piano can be heard on multiple podcasts with ABC Classic FM and on the ensemble’s 2017 debut album, Braneworlds.
+With her New York-based trio Dead Language, Jodie improvises, composes, and performs interdisciplinary works that include everything from literature and white noise to toys and wolf howls.
+Her previous engagements include ensemble mise-en (NYC), and she has worked in Australia with ensembles such as Clocked Out Duo, Camerata of St John's, and Ensemble Offspring.

-Jodie was the winner of the 2009 Coeur d’Alene Symphony Young Artist Concerto Competition and has been a finalist in the Carson Memorial Prize (Queensland), Seattle Flute Society Young Artist Competition, Tacoma Philharmonic Beatrice Hermann Recital Competition.
+Jodie was the winner of the 2009 Coeur d’Alene Symphony Young Artist Concerto Competition and has been a finalist in the Carson Memorial Prize (Queensland), Seattle Flute Society Young Artist Competition, and the Tacoma Philharmonic Beatrice Hermann Recital Competition.
 She holds a Masters degree from the Contemporary Performance Program at the Manhattan School of Music, a Performer's Certificate from the Conservatory of Music at SUNY Purchase College, and a Bachelor of Music from Pacific Lutheran University where she was awarded both the Mary Baker Russell and James D. Holloway Memorial scholarships.
 She has held artistic residencies as a performer at the Bundanon Trust (Australia), Avaloch Farm Music Institute (USA), the Banff Centre (Canada), and the Bang on a Can Summer Institute (USA).
-Jodie is an alumna of the Hatched Academy with Ensemble Offspring (Sydney) and recently attended the 2016 Darmstadt International Summer Course for New Music in Germany.
+Jodie is an alumna of the Hatched Academy with Ensemble Offspring (Sydney) and was a participant in the 2016 Darmstadt International Summer Course for New Music in Germany.